This story is a good mixture of clever and silly. It doesn’t have much of a moral or message. It’s just out there for the fun of it.

 H.C.
 McNeile’s novels about a private detective named Bulldog Drummond are light and breezy and thoroughly fun.
 Bulldog Drummond’s Third Round is as enjoyable as any.

 McNeile’s characters are well-developed and intelligent.
-Peterson’s plans are creative, diabolical and murderous.
+Peterson’s plans are creative, diabolical and deadly.
 Drummond is not perfect, can be outwitted occasionally, but is faithful and persistent as he tries to defeat Peterson’s pursuits.

-Originally published in 1923, Bulldog Drummond’s Third Round is a good mixture of clever and silly.
+First published in 1923, this mystery is a good mixture of clever and silly.
 It doesn’t have much of a moral or message.
-It’s just out there for the fun of it.
+It’s just out there for the fun of it: Bulldog Drummond’s Third Round.